Mu-1104/Moon/_posts/2023-04-09-Markdown-learn.md

 ###### Tip: When viewing a conversation, you can automatically quote text in a comment by highlighting the text, then typing R. You can quote an entire comment by clicking , then Quote reply.
 For more information about keyboard shortcuts, see "[Keyboard shortcuts](https://docs.github.com/en/get-started/using-github/keyboard-shortcuts)"

 ## Quoting code
-You can call out code or a command within a sentence with single backticks.
+Call out code or a command within a sentence with single backticks.
 The text within the backticks will not be formatted.
 You can also press the Command+E (Mac) or Ctrl+E (Windows/Linux) keyboard shortcut to insert the backticks for a code block within a line of Markdown.

 Use `git status` to list all new or modified files that haven't yet been committed.

 ![](https://docs.github.com/assets/cb-34564/mw-1000/images/help/writing/inline-code-rendered.webp)

-To format code or text into its own distinct block, use triple backticks.
+To format code or text into its own distinct block, use **triple** backticks.

 Some basic Git commands are: